acoular/acoular/docs/source/get_started/index.rst

 >>> ps.block_size = 128
 >>> ps.window='Hanning'

-If one (or more) parameters are changed, after the cross spectral matrix was calculated, then it we be recalculated the next time it is needed.
+If one (or more) parameters are changed, after the cross spectral matrix was calculated, then it will be recalculated the next time it is needed.

 The beamforming will be done here in order to produce a mapping of the sound sources.
 Because such a map can be produced only when having a number of possible source positions available, these positions must be provided by creating a Grid object.
 More specifically, we want to create a RectGrid object that provides possible source positions in a regular, twodimensional grid with rectangular shape: